nickolashkraus/nickolaskraus-io/content/articles/transforming-code-into-beautiful-idiomatic-python.md

 ## Tuple packing and unpacking

-* Don’t underestimate the advantages of updating state variables at the same time.
+* Don't underestimate the advantages of updating state variables at the same time.
 * It eliminates an entire class of errors due to out-of-order updates.
 * It allows high level thinking: "chunking".